 This tutorial will explain how to use the Opacity texture map to create a ribbon-wrapped 3D text effect in Photoshop CS5 environment.
-Then, it will explain how to create the confetti brush and its layer styles.
+Then, it will explain how to create the confetti brush and its layer Layer Style.

 To all textuts‘ readers, followers, subscribers, and fans.
 Thank you for making 2011 an amazing year with all your support.